open-contracting/kingfisher-summarize/docs/adding-and-updating-views.rst

 Example: adding an aggregate
 ----------------------------

 This example demonstrates how Kingfisher Views uses layers of queries and intermediary (:code:`tmp`) tables to build up the final views.
 In the OCDS data model, various objects can have an array of `documents` attached to them.
-We're going to add an aggregate (the total number of `documents`) that is missing for one type of object.
+We're going to add an aggregate (the total number of `documents`) for the planning object.

 1. We're going to be updating the `release summary` views, so we need the :code:`008-release.sql` file.
   * Queries are in blocks beginning with :code:`drop table if exists` up to :code:`create unique index`.